thisdot/starter.dev/starters/nuxt3-pinia-vuetify/README.md

 - [ESLint](https://eslint.org/) - Code linting
 - [Prettier](https://prettier.io/) - Code formatting

+## A note about testing

-> **Note**: We didn't include Storybook in this starter kit because it is not yet compatible with Nuxt.js 3.
+We didn't include Storybook in this starter kit because it is not yet compatible with Nuxt.js 3.
 We will add it back in when it is.
-Likewise we didn't include tests because the testing story for Nuxt.js 3 is still being worked out and it's not production ready.
+Likewise, we didn't include tests because the testing story for Nuxt.js 3 is still being worked out and it's not production ready.

 ## Getting Started